Through ongoing assessment efforts and our experiences organizing National Breath of Life workshops

 advancement of data processing and program implementation as part of a larger community-directed

-from the National Endowment for the Humanities and the Andrew W. Mellon Foundation.
+National Endowment for the Humanities and the Andrew W. Mellon Foundation.

 We are currently supporting 13 apprentices from the following 10 tribal communities: